PART ONE

 “English Lit,” he repeated, a bemused look on his face.
 “How’s that working for you?”

 She had him.
-She smiled, returning demurely to her drink.“Oh, once upon a time I wanted to be a writer.
+She smiled, returning demurely to her drink.
+“Oh, once upon a time I wanted to be a writer.
 So, I thought I should study the great writers.
 Instead, I’m a well-read secretary.”

 “We call them executive assistants,” he said.

-“Ha,” she chuckled.
+She chuckled.
 “You must be in marketing or human resources.”

 She smiled back.
 “Grace.”